dashpradeep99/docker-complete-tutorial/6-networking.md

 10.10.10.3	container2.RED
 ```

-You can see that Docker took care of adding and entry for each container that is part of the same overlay network.
+You can see that Docker took care of adding an entry for each container that is part of the same overlay network.
 Therefore, to reach container2 from container1, you can simply use its name.
 Docker automatically updates `/etc/hosts` when containers connect and disconnet from an overlay network.

 ```
 node-1:~# docker exec container1 ping container2